Ezzenix/AutoRequireRoblox/README.md

 <hr />

 ### About
-**Luna** creates a module containing all your modules and keeps it updated as you edit your project.
-It works as a 'module loader' but with intellisense.
+**Luna** creates a module containing all your modules, and keeps it updated as you edit your project.
+I will call the module 'Library' in this tutorial but you can configure it to whatever you like.
+The extension works as a module loader, but with intellisense.

 You have to use [Rojo](https://rojo.space/) in your project for this to work.\
 For intellisene you have to use something like [Roblox LSP](https://github.com/NightrainsRbx/RobloxLsp).